About the Diversity Peer Educator Program

 - Attend bi-weekly DPE meetings

-DPEs will utilize their training in basic facilitation skills to engaging participants in brave conversations.
-They will guide debrief discussions around the activity and how the participants can take what is learned into their communities across campus.
+DPEs will utilize their training in basic facilitation skills to engage participants in brave conversations.
+They will guide debrief discussions on a chosen topic and challenge participants to take what is learned into their communities across campus.

 DPEs must complete a 1.5 Spring course and online summer training modules.Spring Course Requirement

 The DPEs will go through a curriculum-based training course in order to prepare for their role.
 This training will be a 7-week mandatory 1.5 credit P/NC course that will meet once a week for 80 minutes from week of March – May.
 The course will be a series of activities, discussions, readings and writings used to expand the knowledge of systemic and systematic oppression of traditionally marginalized identity groups and develop facilitation skills.
 At the completion of the course, DPEs will work to develop programs for their respective functional areas.